dhaval-k-simformsolutions/flutter_tips_and_tricks/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See an error

+**Package Version**
+A version of the package in which you are facing the issue.

 **Expected Result**
 A clear and concise description of what you expected to happen.

 **Actual Result**
-A clear and concise description of what you expected to happen.
+A clear and concise description of current behavior.

+**ScreenShots**
+Add Screenshots if any.

 **Platform (please complete the following information):**
  - Device: [e.g. iPhone6]